 I particularly liked the fit of the garments, which I would classify as being a race-cut, meaning they’re designed to fit tight against the body in typical European fashion.

-So, if you’re not at your fighting weight, I would suggest sizing up a notch or two.
+So, if you’re not at your fighting weight, I would suggest sizing up a notch or two, or go on a steady diet of bone broth and pocket lint for a bit.

 In sum, the pieces ticked all-the-boxes in terms of comfort and performance.
 And, for the inveterate euro-geek such as myself, the style quotient was certainly met as well, with small embellishments here-and-there that amounted to a bespoke aesthetic that’s only found in the most exclusive brands.